brain-products/tktest/README.md

 # Introduction

 **BV2BIDS** is a command line tool that creates the EEG-BIDS folder hierarchy from BVCD files.

 # Getting Started

-To build and deploy, all you need to download and install is just the [dotnet SDK 3.0.101](https://dotnet.microsoft.com/download/dotnet-core/3.0).
+To build and deploy, all you need is to download and install the [.NET Core SDK 3.0.101](https://dotnet.microsoft.com/download/dotnet-core/3.0).
 To start coding, use your preferred editor.
 You may want to choose one of [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) editions, including the free Community edition.

 ## Usage